zpaolo11x/Arcadeflow/README.md

 - 'Display System Name' : Shows the System name under the game title
 - 'Display Arcade System Name' : Shows the name of the Arcade system if available
 - 'System Name as artwork' : If enabled, the system name under the game title is rendered as a logo instead of plain text

+*Fonts*
+- '!
+General font size !' : Set the font size for parts of the user interface to make it more compact or more spacious
+- '!
+Menu font size !' : Set menu font size to better adapt to different screen sizes
+- '!
+History font size !' : Set the font size for history page

 *Scroll & Sort*
 - 'Page jump size' : Page jumps are one screen by default, you can increase it if you want to jump faster